ehrpg/lastdescent/docs/space/laws.md

 Permit 22a covers the open carrying of handguns (such as pistols and revolvers).
 22b is the concealed carry permit extensions to 22a.
 A 22a costs 50000 and a 22b costs an additional 20000.
-It is an individual licence, but access to a 22a is a right.
+These are individual licences.

-Permit 22c includes semi automatic rifles, shotguns and other semi automatic large calibre weapons.
+Permit 31a includes semi automatic PDWs, rifles, shotguns and other semi automatic large calibre weapons.
 It costs 100000 credits to acquire.
-It is an individual licence.
+It is an individual licence, and allows owning these guns.
+But a 31b is required to carry these guns on a station.
+31b costs an additional 100000 credits.

-A 22d grants access to automatic weapons, and other weapons tiered as "military grade", such as explosives.
+A permit 39 grants access to automatic weapons, and other weapons tiered as "military grade", such as explosives.
 It is usually not issued to civilians, but instead to entire organisations, such as corporations or private military contractors.
 It costs 500000 credits to acquire for an individual licence.
 The cost of a licence for an entire crew, organisation or corporation are usually much higher.

 All of these permits can be revoked by the IPA, and temporary bans can enacted that overrule these permits.